 Four: You Got an Inheritance, Lawsuit Settlement, Gift, or Other Money

 Yet another cautionary tale: We heard from another reader who inherited a house.
 Instead of keeping the house, she sold it.
 Instead of buying a new house, she just kept the money.
 Disaster!
 She lost her SSI for three years.
 Remember, you are allowed to own a house you live in.
 You are not allowed to keep money in the bank.
 If you have money in the bank, you are allowed to put it in a trust or spend it in certain ways.
 See What Can Make an SSI Check Start or Stop

 Five: You are Not Aware of the SSI Regulations

 SSI Regulations can be confusing and difficult to find and understand!
-Many people break the regulations simply because they do not know what they are.
-I am gathering them together here: All the SSI Regs
+Many people break the regulations simply because they do not know what they are: All the SSI Regs

 Six: Your Life Has Changed but Your Check Did Not Come Back